 Dr. Ron Ross: Yeah, I agree with everything that’s just been said.
 I think the one thing, no matter what field you end up going into, what particular role in cyber security, no matter what you choose, I would always recommend that you absolutely invest in the fundamentals of whatever profession you choose, and within that profession, if you’re going to specialize, be the best specialist that you can possibly be.
 You want to separate yourself from everybody else and that takes time.
 It takes commitment.
 There are no easy paths in cybersecurity because in general it’s a fairly difficult and challenging field if you’re getting down to some of the technical things that we have to do, but anybody can get there with the right level of commitment and once you’re there you will reap the benefits forever and ever.

-Christine Olyer: Well, that is a perfect dovetail into getting really down into the nitty gritty, really drilling down into what do you really need to have to become a certified NIST RMF professional, and Victor, I’ll let you cover that.
+Christine Olyer: Well, that is a perfect dovetail into getting really down into the nitty gritty, really drilling down into what do you really need to have to become a certified NIST RMF professional, and MCI Staff, I’ll let you cover that.

 Christine Olyer: Thank you, [crosstalk 00:42:43]-